Hoffs/omnisharp-extended-lsp.nvim/README.md

 nnoremap gi <cmd>lua require('omnisharp_extended').telescope_lsp_implementation()<cr>
 ```

-You can pass in the `excludeDefinition` option which does the equivalent of the `include_declaration` telescope setting.
+You can also pass in the `excludeDefinition` option which does the equivalent of the `include_declaration` telescope setting.

 ```lua
 vim.keymap.set(